Barnes Housing Trust Fund

 In 2013, Mayor Karl Dean and the Metro Council created Metro Nashville's first housing trust fund to leverage affordable housing developments countywide.
 Named after Reverend Bill Barnes, a longstanding advocate for affordable housing and the deconcentration of poverty, the Barnes Fund makes competitive grants to nonprofit housing developers to increase affordable housing options for Nashvillians.
 Grants include funding for renovation or construction of affordable homeownership and rental opportunities and other supportive efforts to encourage affordability.

-In July 2016, Mayor Megan Barry committed to an annual investment of $10M—the largest investment to date.
-For the past year, Mayor Briley has continued this annual investment, granting $9.8M to nonprofit affordable housing developers in April 2019.
-Since inception, the Barnes Fund has invested more than $27M in affordable housing development and rehabilitation and has leveraged over $127M of federal and private funding to construct more than 1300 housing units.
+Since inception, the Barnes Fund has invested more than $37 million in affordable housing development and rehabilitation and has leveraged over $186 million of federal and private funding to construct more than 1700 housing units.

 Below is a list of organizations that have received funding from the Barnes Fund: